-- ◆ If any student uses his car to go off campus without authorization his car privilege will be revoked immediately and he will be taken to the Judiciary Committee for what could be a dismissal offense. - ◆ If a boarding student keeps another set of keys at school his car privilege will be revoked for at least the remainder of the year. - ◆ If a student drives another student who is not on his approved list of passengers, his car privilege will be revoked for at least the remainder of the year, or part of the following academic year.
+- If any student uses his car to go off campus without authorization his car privilege could will be revoked. - If a boarding student keeps another set of keys at school his car privilege could be revoked. - If a student drives another student who is not on his approved list of passengers, his car privilege will be revoked for at least the remainder of the year, or part of the following academic year. - If a student keeps a car off campus, that student could be brought before the Judiciary Council.
+Car privileges will be immediately revoked. - ♦ A third tobacco violation, excessive worklists, will result in revocation of a student's car privilege for the current semester as well as the following semester. - If any student fails to observe any of the conditions above which apply to his use of a car, or if he is charged with breaking any federal, state, or local laws, the car privilege may be revoked and his status at the school placed in jeopardy. - Any student who departs early without permission or consistently returns late is subject to having his vehicle permission revoked.
+Students are expected to leave campus and return to campus at the times on their approved leave request forms.

-- ◆ If a boarding student should be ticketed for any moving violations his car privilege will be revoked until such time as all points have been removed.
-Proof of points being removed is the responsibility of the student and his parents. - ◆ If a student keeps a car off campus, that student will be brought before the Judiciary for what is considered a dismissible offense.
-Car privileges will be immediately revoked. - A third tobacco violation, excessive worklists, will result in revocation of a student's car privilege for the current semester as well as the following semester. - If any student fails to observe any of the conditions above which apply to his use of a car, or if he is charged with breaking any federal, state, or local laws, the car privilege may be revoked and his status at the school placed in jeopardy. - ◆ Any student who departs early without permission or consistently returns late is subject to having his vehicle permission revoked.
-Students are expected to leave campus and return to campus at the times on their approved leave request forms. - No student may drive their own car to Advisee lunch without prior permission from the Dean of Students.
-Permission will only be granted if the student's advisor is present.
+No student may drive their own car to Advisee lunch, or any lunch during the school week.